 The statement of revenues, expenses and changes in net assets presents the revenues earned and the expenses incurred during the year.
 Activities are reported as either operating or non-operating.
 The financial reporting model classifies investment earnings and changes in the fair value of investments as non-operating revenues.
 As a result, the financial statements may show operating losses that are then offset by non-operating revenues from a total financial perspective.

-The statement of cash flows presents information in the form of cash inflows and outflows summarized by operating, capital and related financing activities and investing activities.
+The statement of cash flows presents information in the form of cash inflows and outflows summarized by operating and investing activities.